pivotal/docs-platform-automation/docs/index.md

 in a containerized Continuous Integration (CI) system.
 Platform Automation for PCF tasks are:

     * Legible: They use
-human-readable YAML files which can be edited and managed
+human-readable YAML config files which can be edited and managed

     * Modular: Each task has defined inputs and outputs that perform granular actions